galaktose/AlienVSZombie/PART2.md

 2. Alien "shoot" command
     - The alien is given the ability to attack a  zombie from a very large distance, nearly infinite for smaller boards such as the default board(A range of 5).
 This ability can only be used once the alien accumulates a charge of 3, which is reset after the alien uses the shoot command.
 This attack ends the alien's turn, and does only 15 damage to the zombie.
+3. Developer Mode
+    - The user can type in "devmode" as one of the possible commands.
+This command will not be listed in the help menu, and once its typed in, it will go to a new line below but seemingly not ask the user for an input.
+If the correct password is entered, the player will enter devmode.

+    In dev mode,
+    -The player will be given 9999 health and 999 charge.
+    -The player will get 4 new commands.
+The first one, teleport, allows the player to teleport anywhere on the map according to their inputs.
+The second and third, "cure" and "gg" allow the player to instantly eliminate the zombie or alien respectively, and instantly see the game over or victory screen.
+The last one, "object" allows the player to place a game object in a desired location.
+The player cannot teleport onto or change the object of the zombie.

+    -Once the game ends, dev mode is disabled.

 ## Contributions